AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 ### Apostrophes and quotation marks

 If you copy text into a Markdown editor, the text might contain "smart" (curly) apostrophes or quotation marks.
 These need to be encoded or changed to basic apostrophes or quotation marks.
-Otherwise, you end up with odd characters like this when the file is published: Itâ€™s
+Otherwise, you end up with odd characters like this when the file is published: Itâ&euro;&trade;s

 Here are the encodings for the "smart" versions of these punctuation marks: